 Cloudscraper solves this problem without launching heavy browser instances.
 It works like Python Requests but automatically handles Cloudflare's JavaScript challenges behind the scenes.

-In this guide, you'll learn how to install Cloudscraper, configure browser profiles, integrate proxies, and handle the edge cases that trip up most scrapers.
+In this guide, you'll learn how to install Cloudscraper, configure advanced browser profiles, integrate proxies, handle v3 challenges, combine it with TLS fingerprinting tools, and troubleshoot the edge cases that trip up most scrapers.

 What Is Cloudscraper and How Does It Bypass Cloudflare?